cirosantilli/android-cheat/android-command.md

 This includes the `support` library, which is used on the default IDE Gradle template.
 Oh, such a lacking CLI-only support...

+### support libraries on ant build

 - <http://stackoverflow.com/questions/17659624/how-to-correctly-include-the-support-library-in-non-eclipse-android-application>
 - <http://stackoverflow.com/questions/18302757/using-android-support-libraries-w-o-an-ide>
 - <http://stackoverflow.com/questions/18525408/how-to-add-android-libraries-with-resources-without-using-eclipse>

+Copy pasting the Jar from the SDK to under `lib/` works.

 ## create project